A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 and her widowed mother.

-In a frantic state the great bird tried to free himself from the boy’s grip, honking, hissing madly flapping its outstretched wings.
-With great effort the bird took off from the water with little Jimmy hanging from it.
-Pat stood on the verge yelling ‘Jimmy let go, please let go’.
-Jimmy was a wild care free little boy without fear in his bones, he shouted Patty look at me I’m flying let the bird go and splashed into the water smiling beyond its city grime.
+In a frantic state, the great bird tried to free itself from the boy’s grip, honking, hissing madly, flapping its outstretched wings.
+With great effort,t the bird took off from the water with little Jimmy hanging from it.
+Pat stood on the verge yelling, ng Jimmy, let go, please let go.
+Jimmy was a wild care carefree little boy without fear in his bones.
+He shouted Patty, look at me, I’m flying, let the bird go and splashed into the water, smiling beyond its city grime.

 His voice echoed through her mind as he fell through